n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     Accuracy with XGB as second level classifier 0.8176

-Yet again, xgboost did not disappoint and yeld the best accuracy of three classifiers.
-Let's save it for leater use.
+Yet again, xgboost did not disappoint and yield the best accuracy of three classifiers.
+Let's save it for later use.

 ```python